jrc-cise/cise-rancher-terraform-aws/README.md

-# Quickstart examples for Rancher
+# Terraform script to install Rancher on aws for CISE

 Quickly stand up an HA-style Rancher management server in your infrastructure provider of choice.